orbitalquark/textadept-debugger/README.md

 There will be a top-level "Debug" menu.

-Currently, only debugging Lua scripts should work out of the box, provided [LuaSocket][] is installed.
+Currently, only debugging Lua scripts should work out of the box, provided [LuaSocket][] is installed for the external Lua interpreter invoked.
+(This module has its own copy of LuaSocket that is used by Textadept's internal Lua state only.)
 Running "Debug > Go" will run the current script up to the first breakpoint, while "Debug > Step Over" and "Debug > Step Into" will pause after the current script's first statement.
 In order to use this module to debug a C program via GDB, you will have to invoke [`debugger.start()`](#debugger.start) manually with arguments.
 For example:

     require('debugger.ansi_c')
     debugger.start('ansi_c', '/path/to/exe', 'command line args')
     debugger.continue('ansi_c')

-Textadept can debug another instance of itself[1].
+Textadept can debug another instance of [itself][1].

 [LuaSocket]: http://w3.impa.br/~diego/software/luasocket/
 [1]: https://github.com/orbitalquark/.textadept/blob/0e8efc4ad213ecc2d973c09de213a75cb9bf02ce/init.lua#L150